arafatm/learn-hashi/learn-vault/readme.md

 ```bash
 vault write auth/github/map/teams/my-team value=default,my-policy
 ```

     Success!
 Data written to: auth/github/map/teams/my-team

 This command tells Vault to map any users who are members of the team "my-team" (in the hashicorp organization) to the policies "default" and "my-policy".

-**NOTE:** These policies do not have to exist in the system yet - Vault will just produce a warning when you login.
+:exclamation: These policies do not have to exist in the system yet - Vault will just produce a warning when you login.

 As a user, you may want to find which auth methods are enabled and available.